Redbox is more than just a DVD rental kiosk outside your local drugstore.

 - Vogue TV

 As you’d expect for a company trying to get people to pay to rent movies on the same app, the selection of free movies is pretty thin.
 Still, you’ll find some recognizable names.
-While not their top box office hits, at the time of this writing, I found films that starred Robin Williams, Nicolas Cage, Keanu Reeves, Edward Norton, Matthew McConaughey and Tom Hanks.
+While not their top box office hits, I found films that starred Robin Williams, Nicolas Cage, Keanu Reeves, Edward Norton, Matthew McConaughey and Tom Hanks.

 Here’s a look at some of the movie titles available at no cost through Redbox: